BON Awards: ‘Best Soundtrack’ category renamed for Sammy Okposo

-With the 2022 edition of the Best of Nollywood (BON) Awards set to hold this weekend on Saturday, December 3, in Owerri, Imo State, the organisers have announced a few last-minute changes to make the edition more memorable.
+With the 2022 edition of the Best of Nollywood (BON) Awards set to hold this weekend on Saturday, December 3, in Owerri, Imo State, the organisers have announced a few last-minute changes to make the edition a truly memorable one.

 In honour of the memory of ace gospel artiste, Sammie Okposo, who died in the early hours of Friday, November 25, the organisers have renamed the Best Soundtrack in a movie category after the late ‘Wellu Wellu’ singer, who in his lifetime was described as a general in God’s army and took the gospel beyond the church.